vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 ed at expense of family estate 580; Ugra 67.

-of Vedic sākhās about religious rites Uktalibba, defined 493.
+of Vedic śākhās about religious rites Uktalibba, defined 493.

 883-84 ; recognized by Vedic texts Upanidbi, 454-455; means every kind! gradually went out of vogue and